Nathaynn/golazo-DB/README.md

     ```
 ## Usage

-To use the PlaymakerStats web scraper, follow these steps:
+To use the web scraper, follow these steps:

 1. Open `generate_json.py` in your preferred text editor.